SkillsFundingAgency/das-payments-v2-datalocks/README.md

 For example:

-* when an apprenticeship is started, stopped, paused, or updated in the DAS Approvals service
+* When an apprenticeship is started, stopped, paused, or updated in the DAS Approvals service
-* when apprenticeship details or training provider earnings are updated in the ILR submissions
+* When apprenticeship details or training provider earnings are updated in the ILR submissions

 Where there are differences between the submissions in the DAS systems and ILR data, data lock events will be generated and any earnings that were due to be paid will be held back.